Gonlo2/mhconfig/README.md

 }

 message WatchResponse {
-  // the id assigned to the watcher. uint32 uid = 1;
   enum Status {
     OK = 0;
     // if some error take place the watcher will be removed